amatus/gnunet-web/README.md

 3. Open http://localhost:3000/gnunet.html

 We're a long way from running GNUnet in the browser.
-Currently we have the peerinfo service linked into a javascript file which will load but has no way of receiving commands.
+Currently we have the peerinfo service linked into a javascript file which is loaded into a shared worker and can pass arrays of bytes back and forth.
+Try sending `[40, 0, 74, 1]`.

+To debug a shared worker in chrome open chrome://inspect and click the "inspect" link next to the http://localhost:3000/js/gnunet-service-peerinfo.js shared worker.

 Eventually we will have each GNUnet service running in its own [Web Worker] thread.
 The APIs used by the services to schedule tasks and communicate with